prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 We achieved to reduce remote read request latency as well, thanks to streaming and less encoding.

-Remote read request for 10k series, for 8h took for different versions:
+Remote read request latency for 8h range with 10,000 series:

 |      | 2.12.0: avg time | 2.13.0: avg time |
 |------|------------------|------------------|